HarvardMapCollection/latinx-community-theaters/index.md

 ### Theatre in the Margins

-Despite the presence of some Latinx theatres closer to the theatre district, most of the Latinx theatres in New York City are not only on the margins of the theatre district, but on the margins of the islands of Manhattan or in "outer boroughs" where Latinx communities have been able to find more afforadable housing.
+Despite the presence of some Latinx theatres closer to what many know as the theatre district, most of the Latinx theatres in New York City are not only on the margins of the theatre district, but on the margins of the islands of Manhattan or in "outer boroughs" where Latinx communities have been able to find more afforadable housing.

+Over the course of the city's gentrification which has accelerated rapidly in the past twenty years, Latinx folks and people of color in general have been pushed away from their neighborhoods and those train stations that made their commutes into Manhattan more accessible.

 ![pictures of the margins]